 Privacy: Your gold is your business!
-When you choose to purchase and hold physical gold and other precious metals, none of your information is shared with any public or private entity.
+When you choose to buy physical gold or other precious metals and hold them with Gold Alliance, none of your information is shared with any public or private entity.

-Gold Is Seriously Under-Valued: Analysts predict that the amount of paper money printed by central banks in recent years will result in hyperinflation, destroying the purchasing power of the US dollar.
-And that’s not all: The ratio of the gold price to the stock market price is at a historic low because only 1% of investments worldwide are
+Gold is seriously undervalued: Analysts predict that the amount of paper money printed by central banks in recent years will result in hyperinflation, destroying the purchasing power of the US dollar.
+And that’s not all: The ratio of the gold price to the stock market price is at a historic low because only 1% of investments worldwide are in gold.

 Diversification: Your portfolio will benefit from diversification, a simple risk management technique that mixes a wide variety of investments that aren’t closely correlated to one another.
 This technique will smooth out the performance of your portfolio when the positive performance of some investments neutralizes the negative performance of others.
 Historically, gold has had a negative correlation to stocks and other paper-based financial instruments, making it an ideal choice for those wanting to diversify and protect their portfolios in volatile times.

 Protection against the volatile stock market: People talk about playing the stock markets, but your retirement fund isn’t there to be played with.
 When stock markets plummet, retirement accounts invested in stocks plummet with them, forcing you to keep on working for many years.
 What is the best way to avoid this?
-Protect your hard-earned money by diversifying your portfolio with precious metals.
+Take charge of your own retirement protection by diversifying your portfolio with precious metals.